 Ketamine infusion therapy is an increasingly popular treatment method for certain cases of chronic pain and depression.
 Here’s what you should know about ketamine infusion therapy and how it can help.
+At Superior Pain Relief, our Nurse Practioner Anna runs our ketamine infusion department.
+Having a passion for people and relieving them of their pain is our goal, to learn more about Anna please click here!

 How Ketamine Infusion Can Help?